Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 Margot Robbie's journey from an Australian soap opera to the heights of Hollywood encapsulates the determination and resilience of an Enneagram Type 8.
 She has successfully navigated the challenges of the film industry, asserting her talent and ambition in the face of adversity – traits synonymous with a Type 8 personality.

-## How Margot personality comes out in her work
+## How Margot's personality comes out in her work

 Margot Robbie's Enneagram Type 8 personality is unmistakably mirrored in her professional work.
-Her carefully chosen roles provide a testament to her inherent attributes, as they often align with her natural assertiveness, tenacity, and will to protect what she holds dear.
+Her carefully chosen roles testify to her inherent attributes, as they often align with her natural assertiveness, tenacity, and will to protect what she holds dear.
 Distinct examples include her roles in “The Wolf of Wall Street,” “I, Tonya,” and the “Suicide Squad” franchise.

 ### Naomi Lapaglia in "The Wolf of Wall Street"

 In “The Wolf of Wall Street,” Robbie stepped into the shoes of Naomi Lapaglia, a character as bold and assertive as she is.
-Naomi's audacity and refusal to be dominated even by her powerful husband echo the core traits of a Type 8.
+Naomi's audacity and refusal to be dominated even by her powerful husband echo the core traits of Type 8.
 The strength and independence she portrays mirror Robbie's inner world and her alignment with this Enneagram type.

 ### Tonya Harding in "I, Tonya"

-Robbie's depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya,” provides another illuminating instance of her Enneagram Type 8 alignment.
+Robbie's depiction of Tonya Harding, the professional ice skater caught in a storm of controversy, in “I, Tonya” provides another illuminating instance of her Enneagram Type 8 alignment.
 Harding's real-life portrayal as someone unafraid to express her anger and face conflicts aligns closely with a Type 8's comfortable confrontation with anger.
 The storyline's journey through adversity and struggle for control and respect mirror the common life challenges of Type 8 individuals.
 Robbie's fearless performance here further illustrates her understanding and embodiment of her inner Type 8.

 ### Harley Quinn in "Suicide Squad" and "Birds of Prey"

 Margot Robbie's portrayal of Harley Quinn, especially in "Birds of Prey," vividly embodies her Enneagram Type 8 traits.
 Harley Quinn's high energy, rebelliousness, and fierce independence align seamlessly with Robbie's assertive and tenacious Type 8 personality.

 Her transformation from the Joker's sidekick to an independent, rule-setting leading figure mirrors the Type 8 journey from vulnerability to control and autonomy.
-This narrative reflects Robbie's own path in Hollywood, as she establishes herself as a force to be reckoned with.
+This narrative reflects Robbie's path in Hollywood as she establishes herself as a force to be reckoned with.

 Robbie's portrayal transcends acting; it's an exploration of her Enneagram Type 8 attributes.
-Through Harley Quinn, Robbie paints a vivid picture of her inner world, expressing her own strength, resilience, and rebellion.
+Through Harley Quinn, Robbie paints a vivid picture of her inner world, expressing her strength, resilience, and rebellion.
 Harley becomes an extension of Robbie, providing a window into her Type 8 personality.

 <div
  style="display: flex;